ventus-ag/docs/_docs/tutorials/kubeflow.md

 `/dc04ff600cee722d93cf80d413aa73ddd8387f1f/kfdef/kfctl_existing_arrikto.0.7.0.yaml"`
 - Set KF_NAME to the name of your Kubeflow deployment (For example, your deployment name can be `'my-kubeflow'`):
   - `export KF_NAME=<your choice of name for the Kubeflow deployment>`
-- Set the path to the base directory where you want to store one or more Kubeflow deployments (For example, `/usr/bin/`):
+- Set the path to the base directory where you want to store one or more Kubeflow deployments (The path should be absolute):
   - `export BASE_DIR=<path to a base directory>`
 - Set the Kubeflow application directory for this deployment:
   - `export KF_DIR=${BASE_DIR}/${KF_NAME}`

-- Make direction and download the config file with default login credentials:
+- Create directory and download the config file with default login credentials:
-  - Make direction:
+  - Create directory:
 <br />    `mkdir -p ${KF_DIR}`
 <br />    `cd ${KF_DIR}`
   - Download the config file: